voyd-lang/voyd/reference/macros.md

 # Macros

-There are three types of macros in void, reader macros, regular macros, and syntax macros.
+There are three types of macros in voyd, reader macros, regular macros, and syntax macros.
 All macros are expected to return a syntax object.

 Reader macros are used to transform the source code while it is being parsed.